polytope-labs/ismp-rs/README.md

 Implementation of the Interoperable State Machine Protocol in Rust.
 This project is funded by the web3 foundation.

-## Goals
+## Overview

-This repo holds all the neccessary components that state machines need to become interoperable using the ISMP protocol.
+This repo provides an implementation of the neccessary components laid out in the [ISMP spec](https://github.com/polytope-labs/ismp).

-## Documentation

-Installation and integration guides can be found in the [book](https://ismp.polytope.technology).

 ## License